mmondelli/rdt2repr/README.md

 rdt2repr::endprov(rdf_file = 'output.ttl')
 ```

-This will ask you to inform the full path to the file where the provenance data was be saved.
+This will ask you to inform the full path to the file where the provenance data (prov.json file) was saved.

 For more details:
 * [rdt](https://github.com/End-to-end-provenance/rdt)